Posted on

 - gives you less than 2 hours of work during that second shift.4

-In these cases, you are entitled to 2 hours of wages at your regular rate of pay.
+In these cases, you are entitled to 2 hours of pay at your regular pay rate.
 This is the case, even if you did not work the full 2 hours after the second reporting.
 The difference between the number of hours that you actually worked and the full 2 hours is your reporting time pay.

 For example: After being told to go home from his regularly scheduled shift because business was slow, Kevin is called back to work at 6pm.
 The rush of customers quickly subsides, though, and Kevin’s boss tells him to go back home at 7pm.
-Even though Kevin has only worked for one hour, he is entitled to 2 hours of pay.
+Even though Kevin has only worked for one hour at minimum hourly wage, he is entitled to 2 hours’ pay.
 The additional hour is reporting time pay.

 Does this affect overtime pay?

-No, reporting time pay does not count towards overtime pay.
+No, reporting time pay does not count toward overtime pay.
 Show-up pay is a penalty assessed against employers, not compensation for work performed.
-It is not used to calculate overtime pay.
+It is not used to calculate overtime rates.

 Are there times when I can get sent home and not receive reporting time pay?